Getting a Business Loan with Bad Credit? Here's What to Do

 If you’ve pursued the options above but have still been unable to secure financing, you should try to improve your credit score.
 By boosting your credit score, you could increase your chances of approval if you want to re-apply for a business loan.

 So, how do you improve your credit score?
-First, ensure that there are no mistakes on your credit score.
-Someone may have stolen your identity, for example, using your name to establish credit lines that were never repaid.
+First, ensure that there are no mistakes on your credit report.
+Someone may have stolen your identity, for example, using your name to establish a bank account, or credit lines that were never repaid.

 From there, you should use credit frequently, always repaying it on time.
 This will benefit your “track record.”
 The more payments you make on time, the better your credit will be!

-Unfortunately, many business owners that have low scores struggle to secure loans because of low credit scores.
+Unfortunately, many business owners struggle to secure loans because of low credit scores.
 It’s important to address the underlying issues and to improve your credit score.
 Still, if you need financing immediately, there are programs available to those with low credit scores.
-We suggest considering all your options, so that you can receive the business loan you need to succeed!
+We suggest considering all your options, so that you can receive the bad credit business loan you need to succeed!

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.